 Below we’ve listed 10 tips that’ll help you get the most out of business energy quotes:

 1. Know Your Current Tariff

 If you’re like most businesses owners, you have no idea how much your current business electricity and gas tariffs are.
-Most likely you only get quotes every few years and then tend to forget about it.
-However, without knowing your current rates it will be impossible to compare prices.
+Most likely you only get energy quotes every few years and then tend to forget about it.
+However, without knowing your current rates it will be impossible to compare business energy prices.